topel/fairseq_severin/examples/wavlm/README.md

 ```
 Finally, using absolute paths for specifying folders or files location might simplifly a lot the application of this tutorial.

+All the scripts used to prepare data for pretraining are available in this directory (in [simple_kmeans](https://github.com/SevKod/fairseq/tree/main/examples/hubert/simple_kmeans))

 ## STEP 1 : Structure your dataset